Hammarn/1MB335/Lab6.md

 # Session 6 - project
-For the following labs you will work on a evolutionary biology project were you will try to answer one of the questions below using phylogenetic methods.
+For the following three labs you will work on a bioinformatics project where you will try to answer one of the evolutionary biology questions below, using phylogenetic methods.
 You will be randomly assigned one of the questions.
+During the first lab, you will gather your own dataset for the analysis.
+During the second lab, you will align the dataset and create phylogenetic trees.
+During the third and last lab, you will plot the threes and wrap-up the project.

-You will need to gather your own dataset for the analysis.
-We (the lab assistans) will help and guide you so that you end up with a suitable dataset, but ultimately the choise of samples is yours.
+We (the lab assistants) will help and guide you through the assembly of your dataset so that you end up with a suitable dataset, but ultimately the choice of samples is yours.

 ## Questions:
 1. Are bats more closely related to horses than to cows?